 From 1977 through 1988 the GLH was held at the Kentucky State Fair and Exposition Center.
 Attendance in 1979 was around 3000 amateur radio operators and drew more than 5000 hams in 1985 when Space Shuttle Challenger Astronaut Tony England was a guest speaker.

 From 1989 through 1994, the Commonwealth Convention Center was used for the 2-day Greater Louisville Hamfest.
 In 1992, GLHA teamed with the Kentucky-Indiana PC User's Group with the hamfest including workshops on ham radio techniques, computer shareware demonstrations and seminars from Microsoft Corp. and WordPerfect Corp.

-The hamfest returned to the Kentucky State Fairgrounds from 1995 until 1998.
-In 1999, the Bullitt County Fairgrounds was the home of the Greater Louisville Hamfest until 2003.
+The hamfest returned to the Kentucky State Fairgrounds in 1995 until 1998.
+The Bullitt County Fairgrounds was the home of the Greater Louisville Hamfest from 1999 until 2003.

-In 2004, The Greater Louisville Hamfest moved to Paroquet Springs Conference Centre in Shepherdsville and celebrated an ARRL State Convention and a Friday evening banquet.
+In 2004, The Greater Louisville Hamfest moved to Paroquet Springs Conference Centre in Shepherdsville and celebrated with an ARRL State Convention, a Friday evening banquet.